 I love a good homeschool theme study unit, don’t you?

-Have you considered adding Labor Day activities to your learning?
+Have you considered adding Labor Day activities to your learning and talking about what does Labor Day mean with your kids?

 Labor Day is a holiday that many of us think of as a long, holiday weekend barbecue thing.